smol-ai/developer/readme.md

 ## Development using a Dev Container

+> this is a [new addition](https://github.com/smol-ai/developer/pull/30)!
+Please try it out and send in fixes if there are any issues.

 We have configured a development container for this project, which provides an isolated and consistent development environment.
 This approach is ideal for developers using Visual Studio Code's Remote - Containers extension or GitHub's Codespaces.

-If you have [VS Code](https://code.visualstudio.com/download) and [Docker](https://www.docker.com/products/docker-desktop) installed on your machine, you can make use of the devcontainer to create an isolated environment with all dependencies automatically installed and configured.
+If you have [VS Code](https://code.visualstudio.com/download) and [Docker](https://www.swyx.io/running-docker-without-docker-desktop) installed on your machine, you can make use of the devcontainer to create an isolated environment with all dependencies automatically installed and configured.
 This is a great way to ensure a consistent development experience across different machines.

 Here are the steps to use the devcontainer: